 Common Hotel Accidents

 Hotels are meant to be accommodating, and when you book your room, the last thing you expect is to be injured during your stay.
 Hotel accidents, however, are more common than you may realize, and they are often very dangerous.
-If you’ve been injured in a hotel accident, seek the professional legal counsel of an experienced Los Angeles personal injury attorney.
+If you’ve been injured in a Common Hotel Accidents, seek the professional legal counsel of an experienced Los Angeles personal injury attorney.

 The Hotel’s Duty of Care